japila-books/spark-sql-internals/docs/spark-sql-properties.md

 | [[spark.sql.optimizer.excludedRules]] *spark.sql.optimizer.excludedRules*

-Comma-separated list of optimization rule names that should be disabled (excluded) in the <<spark-sql-Optimizer.md#spark.sql.optimizer.excludedRules, optimizer>>.
+Comma-separated list of optimization rule names that should be disabled (excluded) in the [logical query optimizer](Optimizer.md#spark.sql.optimizer.excludedRules).
 The optimizer will log the rules that have indeed been excluded.

 Default: `(empty)`